kingluo/lua-resty-ffi/README.md

 All in all, WASM is painful and hard way to adapt other languages into the Nginx world.

 **May I extend the openresty with modern programming languages (Go, Python, Java, etc.) and reuse their rich ecosystems directly?
-That means, we reserved everything from those main stream languages and let them work together with Nginx at ease.**
+That means, we reserved everything from those mainstream languages and let them work together with Nginx at ease.**

 ## Architecture